victorknox/wordbeach/README.md

 If you would like to work with python, check [this](https://github.com/victorknox/wordbeach/tree/main/wordbeachpy).

-IF you prefer to use jupyter notebook,
+If you prefer to use jupyter notebook,

 Open this notebook for [English](https://github.com/victorknox/wordbeach/blob/main/wordcloud.ipynb) and this for [Telugu](https://github.com/victorknox/wordbeach/blob/main/wordcloudtel2.ipynb).